What is the FHIR Standard - and How to Easily Make Data Available

 Today’s healthcare data systems must adapt to the expectations of open-access-patient-information.
 And patients will come to demand increased access to their own information.

-Research firm Gartner, Inc. expects that by 2023 20% of all electronic health information exchange will be patient-mediated.
+Research firm Gartner, Inc. expects that 20% of all electronic health information exchange will be patient-mediated by 2023.

 Healthcare data interoperability is clearly no longer a dream of the future.
 It is the realization of the original intent of electronic records.